jannis-baum/hpi-hoai/README.md

    `data/manifest.txt` file.
 You can save them anywhere in the `data/` directory; the subdirectory structure is not relevant.

-Now you have all data to run the implemented pipeline!
+Now you have all data to run the implemented pipeline for your study!